 The Long Room is home to our permanent and temporary exhibitions.
 Many of the Library’s treasures are on display, such as Medieval manuscripts, incunabula (books printed before 1501), Archbishop Beresford’s archaeological collection, and Jonathan Swift’s own copy of Gulliver’s Travels with notes in Swift’s own handwriting.

-Every three months a new temporary exhibition will be installed, highlighting in works from the collections on a particular subject.
+Regularly a new temporary exhibition is installed, highlighting in works from the collections on a particular subject.
 Past exhibitions can be explored on our exhibitions page.

 Kids in the Library